utensil/mdrag/README.md

 A local RAG (Retrieval Augmented Generation) system for chatting with your Obsidian vault using Rust and local AI models.

+You can read more about this project in my [blog post](https://orellazri.com/posts/rag-pipeline-chat-with-my-obsidian-vault/).

 ## Features

 - **Local-first**: Runs entirely offline, keeping your notes private